Jacqs395/Jacqs395/README.md

 ## Hi there 👋

+I am trying something new, pivoting from real estate and education, to Data Science.

 🔭 I’m currently working on a Data Science Fellowship with The Knowledge House.
+Eager to merge my background in communications, real estate & education with data science, & contribute to impactful change in our community.

 🌱 I am learning Python and, basically, everything there is to know about coding.